Razushi/Incandescent/README.md

 What do yo uthink?

-This shit is getting depreciated soon
+This shit is depreciated, in a week?